src2img/http-synthetics/README.md

   * `force` (default `false`) can be set to `true`.
 The code then calls the forceful `Close()` instead of the graceful `Shutdown()` function on the Go HTTP server.
   * `silent` (default `false`) can be set to `true`.
 The shutdown will then not be logged.
   * `terminate` (default `true`) can be set to `false`.
 The code will then after shutting down the server not end the process but wait for another SIGINT or SIGTERM signal.
+* `GET /compute-resource-token` returns details about the mounted compute resource token in the container, or a 404 if no one is present.
+* `PUT /compute-resource-token?action=login&iam=https://iam.cloud.ibm.com&profile-name=someTrustedProfileName` tries to use the mounted compute resource token to create an IAM access token.
+Returns 204 if that succeeds, 404 is no compute resource token is mounted, 403 if no access token could be created.
+Query parameters:
+  * `action` must be set to `login`.
+  * `iam` (default `https://iam.cloud.ibm.com`) allows to overwrite the IAM endpoint.
+  * `profileName` specifies the name of the trusted profile.
 * `GET /env?env=someEnvKey` returns the value of an environment variable in the response body.
 * `GET /flaky?code=503` will return a 503 on every other call, with 200 on the respective next call.
 The `code` can be omitted, it will default to `502`.
 * `GET /livecheck` returns 204 initially. `PUT /livecheck?code=newCode` changes this.